mattermost/docs/source/guides/welcome-to-mattermost.rst

    :hidden:

    About teams </welcome/about-teams>
+   Team settings </welcome/team-settings>
+   Team keyboard shortcuts </welcome/team-keyboard-shortcuts>
    About user roles </welcome/about-user-roles>
    Get started with Mattermost Channels </messaging/get-started-mattermost-channels>
    Get started with Mattermost Playbooks
    Get started with Mattermost Boards

-* :doc:`About teams </welcome/about-teams>` - Learn about the digital workspaces where you and your teammates can collaborate in Mattermost.
+* :doc:`About teams </welcome/about-teams>` - Learn about the digital workspaces where you and your teammates collaborate together in Mattermost.
+* :doc:`Team settings </welcome/team-settings>` - Configure team names, descriptions, icons, and invitation settings.
+* :doc:`Team keyboard shortcuts </welcome/team-keyboard-shortcuts>` Make a more efficient use of your keyboard with keyboard shortcuts.
 * :doc:`About user roles </welcome/about-user-roles>` - Learn more about the six types of user roles and their permissions in Mattermost.
 * :doc:`Get started with Mattermost Channels </channels/get-started-mattermost-channels>` - Learn how to communicate and collaborate with your team using Mattermost Channels.
 * :doc:`Get started with Mattermost Playbooks </playbooks/get-started-mattermost-playbooks>` - Learn how to X using Mattermost Playbooks.